Halftime Sports Travel Basketball Team

 Q: How many tournaments are there?

-A: Halftime Sports registers for 5-7 tournaments throughout the AAU Regular season.
+A: Halftime Sports registers for 5-7 tournaments throughout the Travel Basketball Regular season.

 Q: How many practices are there per week?